 Here’s a bonus.
 As you know, communication of results is key to getting fast feedback to make changes.
 This is where Testim shines as compared to Selenium and SafariDriver.
 Testim uses Slack to share logs and results with developers waiting to deploy new versions.

 Start using Testim for free.
 Only then can you forget about writing test scripts from scratch and the SafariDriver.
 Focus on making customers happy with fresh versions of the software.
-After all, the company that releases cool features more often than their competitors is the one customers flock to, even if the other has a complex testing method created from scratch.
+After all, customers flock to the company that releases cool features more often than its competitors, even if the other has a complex testing method created from scratch.